 - Calendars are priced pretty affordable.
 A typical square calendar at 12×12″ will start at $29.99, while landscape calendars will start at $24.99.

 - Wall art can vary in price for the site.
 Their Acrylic prints range from $49.99 for a 6×6″ to $199.99 for a 30×20″.
 Their canvas prints will cost anything from $49.99 for a 10×8″ to $164.99 for a sizable 36×24″, while their metal prints run anywhere from $19.99 for a 6×4″ to $249.99 for a 36×24″.
 Lastly, their posters seem to be the most affordable option, ranging from $7.99 for an 11×14″ to $31.99 for a 36×24″.

 In order to keep our reviews as fair as possible, we’ve gathered the reviews for Mixbook from the same professionals we listed for Blurb.
 Take a look at some of the fantastic ratings this company has garnered:

 - Better Business Bureau: A+.
-Currently, Mixbook has a 4.1, based off of 6 customer reviews in their system.
+Currently, Mixbook has a 4.1, based on 6 customer reviews in their system.
 Of the few negative reviews left on the BBB website, it does seem as though Mixbook has been pretty prompt in contacting the customer to rectify the issue, something that tends to reflect a decent level of customer support.
-As with all BBB ratings, there’s no way to verify many of the complaints, but it’s a good sign that none of them are in regards to the same issue.
+As with all BBB ratings, there’s no way to verify many of the complaints, but it’s a good sign that none of them are regarding the same issue.

 - Top Ten Reviews: 9.73/10.
-In a review completed in 2017, members of Top Ten Reviews compared a series of photo printing services.
+In a review, members of Top Ten Reviews compared a series of photo printing services.

-- Of these companies compared, Mixbook has come out as the top company, earning an impress 9.73.
+- Of these companies compared, Mixbook has come out as the top company, earning an impressive 9.73.